GeorginaCarlisle/take-control-api/TESTING.md

 ## Automated Testing

-Automated tests have been created for all views
+Automated tests have been created for all views.
+These tests cover:

+- Access of logged in and logged out users
+- Access of owners and non-owners
+- POST, GET, PATCH and DELETE request methods
+- Filtering methods

+The tests don't cover the following due to the extra complexity and time needed to write the tests.
+These have all been fully tested using manual testing:

+- PUT request methods
+- Ordering methods

 ### FocusListView